SpartzInc/automation_object/docs/blue_prints/base_level_configurations.md

 __Description__:

-Can be used to help build automation at the beginning by adding a sleep every time you change a screen.
+Can be used to help build automation configurations at the beginning by adding a sleep every time you change a screen.
 When no waiting hooks exist this will help keep the automation from breaking or raising errors.
+Try to use hooks to make your automation less brittle and faster.

 __Example__:
 ```